-Such a declaration was not received by the AMPCFM Board prior to approving the Fund's 2022 financial statements, as these financial statements were reviewed by the Audit & Risk Committee and approved by the AMPCFM Board of which senior executives of which the Chief Financial Officer of AMPCI is an executive director.
+Such a declaration was not received by the RE Board prior to approving the Fund's 2022 financial statements, as these financial statements were reviewed by the Audit & Risk Committee and approved by the RE Board.

-In addition, management submitted written representations to the AMPCFM Board confirming that:
+In addition, management submitted written representations to the RE Board confirming that:

-- the financial statements and notes for the Fund are in accordance with the Corporations Act 2001 (Cth) including section 296 (compliance with Australian Accounting Standards) and section 297 (true and fair view) - the financial records of the Fund for the financial period have been properly maintained in accordance with section 286 of the Corporations Act 2001 (Cth), and - appropriate representations have been received from the custodian in relation to the internal control environment of the Fund.
+- the financial statements and notes for the Fund are in accordance with the Corporations Act 2001 (Cth) including section 296 (compliance with Australian Accounting Standards) and section 297 (true and fair view) - the financial records of the Fund for the financial period have been properly maintained in accordance with section 286 of the Corporations Act 2001 (Cth), and - appropriate representations have been received from the custodian in relation to the internal control environment of the Fund

-Given the change in membership of the AMPCFM Board, declarations will be sought from the Chief Executive Officer and Chief Financial Officer in accordance with Recommendation 4.2.
+Given the change in membership of the RE Board, in future, declarations will be sought from the Chief Executive Officer and Chief Financial Officer in accordance with Recommendation 4.2.